There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 To find out whether you’re eligible for benefits, it’s best to visit your local Age UK Centre or Citizens Advice Bureau, where somebody can help you to determine your current situation and can identify which benefits you’re entitled to.

 They can also help you to fill out an application form.
-Your GP or another medical professional may need to carry out a care needs assessment or other kind of assessment to determine which benefits you can claim, and how much you will receive.
+Your GP or another medical professional may need to carry out a care needs assessment or another kind of assessment to determine which benefits you can claim, and how much you will receive.

 You can also find details of benefits available here on the UK Care Guide website and on the gov.uk website.